Last Updated on by

 Maintaining the in-house crawling setup can be a bigger challenge than building it.
 Web crawlers tend to be very fragile.
 They break even with small changes or updates in the target websites.
 You would have to setup a monitoring system to know when something goes wrong with the crawling task, so that it can be fixed to avoid data loss.
 You will have to dedicate time and labour into the maintenance of the in-house crawling setup.

-Apart from this, the complexity associated with building an in-house crawling setup would go up significantly if the number of websites you need to scrape is high or the target sites are using dynamic coding practices.
+Apart from this, the complexity associated with building an in-house crawling setup would go up significantly if the number of websites you need to crawl is high or the target sites are using dynamic coding practices.
 An in-house crawling setup would also take a toll on the focus and dilute your results as web scraping itself is something that needs specialization.
 If you aren’t cautious, it could easily hog your resources and cause friction in your operational workflow.

 3. Vertical specific solutions